-Diversity and Inclusion in Retail
+Diversity and inclusion in retail

-Diversity and Inclusion are becoming increasingly more important for businesses globally.
+Driven by a shift in consumers’ expectations, diversity and inclusion are becoming increasingly more important for businesses globally.
 Does it really matter that this is a response to commercial pressure or a higher moral duty?
 What matters is that the barriers surrounding diversity are broken down and that we change our attitudes and become a truly inclusive society.
 This shift by businesses is both encouraging and necessary.

 Accessible doesn't mean inclusive

 When we take a more in-depth look into what is required to comply with the disability regulations, we understand the attention and focus on ‘access’ but feel further conversations to define ‘inclusive’ interactions are desperately needed.
 Inclusion is not necessarily achieved by merely providing access.
-Real inclusion is achieved when a single design solution allows access to the total scope of differences.
+Real inclusion is achieved when a single design solution provides access for the total scope of human differences.
 An inclusive solution makes those with differences feel part of the same community, rather than having their differences highlighted and held up to define them.

 It’s not just about the physical differences